kaihochak/clicker/README.md

 # The Clicker Game

 The Clicker Game is an engaging and interactive application designed to improve hand-eye coordination and reflex responses, all while providing a fun and entertaining experience.
 This game is tailored for kids and offers a variety of modes to keep them engaged and entertained.
-Whether you're looking to enhance your clicking speed, enjoy colorful visuals, or learn about animals, mood, and vegetables, The Clicker Game has something for everyone.
+Whether you're looking to enhance your clicking speed, enjoy colorful visuals, or learn about animals, moods, and vegetables, The Clicker Game has something for everyone.

 ## Contributors